 Senior Specialist

 Senior QA specialists assume greater responsibility for overseeing quality assurance processes, conducting audits, and implementing quality improvement initiatives.
-They may also mentor junior team members and collaborate with other departments to ensure compliance.
+They may mentor junior team members and collaborate with other departments to ensure compliance.
 Senior specialist salaries range from $61,402 to $76,258 annually.

 QA Auditor